Peppermint-Lab/peppermint/README.md

 If you're interested in developing for Peppermint, wether that be a bug fix or locally we have a guide on our <a href="https://docs.pmint.dev/contributions/">wiki</a>

-## Notes for ARM devices

-We currently have an image for arm devices but are seeing issues with mongoDB so we do not offically support 32 bit or 64 bit as of this time.

 ## Author

 👤 **Jack Andrews**